EDCD/EDDI/SpeechService/Lexicons.md

 ### Ivona voices

 Ivona voice installers include a Lexicon Editor utility.
 The utility can be used to change word pronunciations, and includes support for phonemes.
-The lexicon editor utility supports SSML tags only, meaning SAPI5 phonemes are not supported.
-Either the [IPA](###IPA) or [X-SAMPA](###X-SAMPA) can be used to create phoneme pronunciations in SSML.

 To access the Lexicon Editor utility, from the Control Panel navigate to `Ease of Access` then `Speech Recognition` then `Advanced speech options`.